 - Fresh or canned fruit (canned in 100% juice, not syrup) with fat-free or low-fat yogurt

 - Vegetable “matchsticks” (thin sticks made from fresh carrots, zucchini, or bell peppers)

-- Whole-wheat bread or apple slices with peanut butter
+- Whole-wheat bread, rice cakes, or apple slices with peanut butter

 - Quesadillas (low-fat cheese melted in a whole-wheat tortilla)

 - Unsalted pretzels or air-popped popcorn

 - Baked (not fried) tortilla chips and salsa

 - Whole-wheat pita bread with hummus (dip made with chick peas)